Arizard/ttt-improved-sweps/README.md

 leave the user vulnerable.

 M-16 has an advantage at long range due to it's high accuracy and fire rate, but accuracy receives a major nerf while moving.
-M-16 + Glock addresses these issues - the Glock can be used as a high-power mobile CQB weapon, while the M-16 is used for picking off targets at range.
+M-16 + Glock addresses these issues - the Glock can be used as a high-power mobile close-quarters weapon, while the M-16 is used for picking off targets at range.

 # Installation